wp-plugins/recent-facebook-posts/readme.txt

 = Configuring the plugin =
 1. Go to *Settings > Recent Facebook* posts in your WP Admin panel.
 1. Copy and paste your Facebook `App ID/API Key` and `App Secret` into the setting fields.
 1. Find the numeric Facebook ID of your public Facebook page using [this website](http://findmyfacebookid.com/).
 1. Copy paste the ID in the `Facebook Page ID` field.
 1. Add `[recent_facebook_posts]` to the page where you would like to show a list of recent Facebook posts or use the widget.

 = Extra notes =
-* Take a look at the [screenshots](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/), they will tell you which values from Facebook you need.
+* Take a look at the [screenshots](https://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/), they will tell you which values from Facebook you need.
 * The plugin works with personal profiles, but only to a certain extend.
 I am not actively supporting personal profiles because of many privacy settings related issues.

 Ran into an error?
-Have a look at the [FAQ](http://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common problems.
+Have a look at the [FAQ](https://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common problems or [open an issue on GitHub](https://github.com/dannyvankooten/wordpress-recent-facebook-posts/issues).

 == Frequently Asked Questions ==

 = What does Recent Facebook Posts do? =
 With this plugin you can show a list of the most recent Facebook posts of a public page.
 You can display these posts in pages, posts and widget areas by using a shortcode or widget.
-Have a look at my [own WordPress website](http://dannyvankooten.com/) for an example, I have a widget with my latest Facebook update in my footer.
+Have a look at my [own WordPress website](https://dannyvankooten.com/) for an example, I have a widget with my latest Facebook update in my footer.

 = How to configure this plugin? =
 You need to create a Facebook application for this plugin to work.
-Have a **close** look at the [installation instructions](http://wordpress.org/plugins/recent-facebook-posts/installation/).
+Have a **close** look at the [installation instructions](https://wordpress.org/plugins/recent-facebook-posts/installation/).

 = No posts are showing.. =
 The plugin is only able to fetch posts from **public** pages with posts which are publicly available.
 Check your page its privacy settings and make sure you are using a page instead of a personal profile or group.